BenTheElder/color-schemes/README.md

-# Peacock-Blue Color Scheme
+# thebenjaneer - Color Schemes

-This theme is modified from peacock by Dayle Rees from: [Colour Schemes by Dayle Rees.](https://github.com/daylerees/colour-schemes)
+# Blue-Biss

-It is MIT licensed like the original.
+This theme and it's variants (Blue-Bliss-Pinked and Blue-Bliss-Redder) are modified from peacock by Dayle Rees from: [Colour Schemes by Dayle Rees.](https://github.com/daylerees/colour-schemes) Though they bear very little resemblence to it at this point.They are MIT licensed like the original.
 Licensing information can be found in LICENSE.txt